General Filter Information & Nomenclature

 Omega Optical interference filters are manufactured using state of the art technology for robustness and durability.
 As with all optical filters, care should be given to proper handling and cleaning.

-We offer a complete cleaning kit that includes: tweezers, puffer, isopropyl dispenser (please note, we do not provide isopropyl alcohol), lens paper, lint free cotton swabs, finger cots and cleaning instructions.
+A complete cleaning kit includes: tweezers, puffer, isopropyl dispenser, lens paper, lint free cotton swabs, finger cots and cleaning instructions.

 - Avoid depositing oil from your hands onto filters by using finger cots.
 Hold filters from the edges only.
 For smaller filters use the tweezers provided to help with handling.